Investing in Young Leaders Fuels Change

-WFMN Innovators ages 16-24 receive microgrants of $2,500 to implement their ideas and scale their innovations.
-To strengthen their development, WFMN enriches the program with supportive, cohort-based learning and individual leadership coaching.
+Innovators ages 16-24 receive microgrants of $2,500 to implement their ideas and scale their innovations.
+To strengthen their development, the program is enriched with supportive, cohort-based learning and individual leadership coaching.

-Since the inception of the WFMN Innovators program in 2018, WFMN has made 105 grants totaling to $262,500 to 83 young women and gender-expansive youth from the eight communities of the Young Women’s Initiative: African American, African Immigrant, American Indian, Asian American and Pacific Islander, Latina, Greater MN, LGBTQ+, and Disabilities.
+Since the inception of the Innovators program in 2018, the Women’s Foundation has made 105 grants totaling to $262,500 to 83 young women and gender-expansive youth from the eight communities of the Young Women’s Initiative: African American, African Immigrant, American Indian, Asian American and Pacific Islander, Latina, Greater MN, LGBTQ+, and Disabilities.

 Innovator grants fund projects that advance gender and racial justice by visionary young women who are leading within their communities from the intersections of their identities and experiences.

-14 WFMN Innovators Represent Direct Investment in the Vision of Young Leaders
+14 Innovators Represent Direct Investment in the Vision of Young Leaders

-The Women’s Foundation of Minnesota (WFMN) announces new investments in its fifth cohort of WFMN Innovators.
+The Women’s Foundation of Minnesota announces new investments in its fifth cohort of Innovators.

-“ The Young Women’s Initiative of Minnesota and WFMN Innovators program is contributing directly to a Minnesota which prioritizes the voices and success of young people of color.”Felicia Philibert, WFMN Innovator
+“ The Young Women’s Initiative of Minnesota and the Innovators program is contributing directly to a Minnesota which prioritizes the voices and success of young people of color.”Felicia Philibert, WFM Innovator

 Innovators Lead on the Frontlines